valkey-io/valkey-doc/docs/management/scaling.md

 You should not use the `del-node` command because it tries to connect to all nodes and you will encounter a "connection refused" error.
 Instead, you can use the `call` command:

-    redis-cli --cluster call 127.0.0.1:7000 cluster forget `<node-id>`
+    valkey-cli --cluster call 127.0.0.1:7000 cluster forget `<node-id>`

 This command will execute `CLUSTER FORGET` command on every node.

 #### Replica migration

-In Redis Cluster, you can reconfigure a replica to replicate with a different master at any time just using this command:
+In Valkey Cluster, you can reconfigure a replica to replicate with a different master at any time just using this command:

     CLUSTER REPLICATE <master-node-id>